Daubhill railway station

 Daubhill railway station was a station on the original route of the Bolton and Leigh Railway.
 It served the Daubhill area of south west Bolton.
 It was open from 1831 until its replacement in 1885 by a later station.

 History

 The Bolton and Leigh Railway (B&LR) opened for goods traffic in 1828, followed by passenger services in 1831.

 The railway was built as a single track line and the route included two inclines which were worked using ropes hauled by stationary engines, locomotive haulage being used on the flatter sections of the line.
-One of these inclines was situated at Daubhill with the line climbing up out of Bolton.
+One of the inclines was situated at Daubhill with the line climbing up out of Bolton.
 This incline was operated by a 20 hp stationary steam engine which hauled the trains up the incline, in the downhill direction trains worked by gravity.

 The station at Daubhill opened on 11 June 1831.
 The station site was not marked on contemporary maps, however the approximate site can be deduced: